Journey back in time to the ancient capital of Ayutthaya.

 Today, the ruins of this majestic capital are a world-famous tourist attraction.
-Discover the park's important sites, including Wat Phra Si Sanphet, Wat Ratchaburana, Wat Mahathat and the stunning Bang Pa In Palace (Summer Palace).
-Choose to explore on foot or ride a bicycle around the historical park.
+Discover the park's most important sites, including Wat Phra Si Sanphet, Wat Ratchaburana, Wat Mahathat and the stunning Summer Palace.
+Choose to explore on foot or by bicycle.

 THE STORY OF AYUTTHAYA

 In 400 years, Ayutthaya went from a prosperous trading and political capital to a city left in ruins.
 The city was under a constant power struggle with neighbouring Burma.
 Nevertheless, it remained a booming centre for regional trade and a burgeoning metropolis where art and culture flourished.